-- 5. Which of these does not belong to the ways of overcoming the silo mentality? - 5.
-Fostering a culture of information sharing - 6.
-Organizing cross-departmental activities - 7.
-Financially rewarding the employees' alignment with company-wide goals - 8.
+- 5. Which of these does not belong to the ways of overcoming the silo mentality? - 8.
+Fostering a culture of information sharing - 9.
+Organizing cross-departmental activities - 10.
+Financially rewarding the employees' alignment with company-wide goals - 11.
 Building a rigid hierarchy and clear division of authority

-6. The word/phras a. to save e to share could b. to spend best be replaced by whic c. to develop ch of the following: d. to distribute best be replaced by wh a. decreasing b. revising c. improving d. increasing 8.
-The word/phras a. designed e referred to cou b. developed ıld best be replaced by v c. discussed vhich of the following: d. denoted 9.
-The word/phras a. benefits e limitations соц b. assets ıld best be replaced by v c. drawbacks 10.
+6. The word/phras a. to save e to share could b. to spend best be replaced by whic c. to develop ch of the following: d. to distribute best be replaced by whi a. decreasing b. revising c. improving d. increasing 8.
+The word/phras a. designed e referred to cou b. developed ıld best be replaced by w c. discussed which of the following: d. denoted 9.
+The word/phras a. benefits e limitations cou b. assets ıld best be replaced by w c. drawbacks 10.
 The word/phra a.
-Irrespective of - ed by which of the following: d.
+Irrespective of - d by which of the following: d.
 Given III.
 Fill in the b lanks 11.
-The only other a. and a laptop - p d. is a laptop 12.
-Focusing on ast a. think ronomical object b. to think s is harder than you mig c. thinkin 13.
-The challenge a a. errors gain was focusing b. and erre g, which required trial or error d. to err Museum, an idea: could yo ctrical engineer and four u project an artificial sta ciples to the public? nder of the Deutsches rry sky onto a dome, as a way a. has b. have had d. has had 15.
-Today more tha a. globes iums are in operation c. global d. globally • nat matter and wl b. is ny should you care? c. do d. are 17.
-We are interest ed the e boundaries of science. c. at pushing d. for pushing appreciate efforts c. popularize ct Identifier (DOI) records. a.
-Initial b.
-Initials c.
-Initially d.
+The only other a. and a laptop p d. is a laptop 12.
+Focusing on ast a. think tronomical object b. to think s is harder than you mig c. thinking 13.
+The challenge a a. errors igain was focusing b. and erro g, which required trial or c. e error d. to err Museum, of demonstrating a an idea: could you stronomical princ ciples to the public? rry sky onto a dome, as a wa ıy a. has b. have C had d. has had 15.
+Today more tha a. globes iums are in operation c. global d. globally • nat matter and wh b. is iy should you care? c. do d. are 17 We are interest ad the e boundaries of science. c. at pushing d. for pushing appreciate efforts c. popularize registry of Digital Objec c .
+Initially rt Identifier (DOI) records. d.
 Initiatives 20.
-It was completely embedd ing that they were doing g that their lives were a. so b. such as с. such d. as such, a. to generate b. generate c. generating d. generates 22.
-And a. the most promising of those a b. most of pproaches was to rely c. most on the core protocols d. mostly world of computi ng shouldn't , because the conn e development of today's ection of different kinds of a. forgetting advance that has tran b. are forgotten c. be forgotten d. to forget 24.
-We 0 opportunities this part C
+It was completely embed - ing that they were doing that their lives were a. so b. such as c. such d. as such, a. to generate b. generate c. generating d. generates 22.
+And a. the most promising of those ap b. most of proaches was to rely on c. most the core protocols d. mostly 23.
+In our view, the contribution of these industry events to the development of today's world of computing shouldn't, because the connection of different kinds of computers is the advance that has transformed our lives. b. are forgotten d. to forget 24.
+We the compelling of oportunities this partner ship presents.

-21. More and more professionals came to realize that networking technology would important benefits.
+21. More and more professionals came to realize that networking technology would \\\\\\ important benefits.

-24. We the compelling opportunities this partnership presents. a. excited to explore b. exciting to explore c. is excited to explore d. are excited to explore https://news.northwestern.edu/stories/2018/september/are-you-average-reserved-self-centered-or-a-role-model/
+a. excited to explore b. exciting to explore c. is excited to explore d. are excited to explore https://news.northwestern.edu/stories/2018/september/are-you-average-reserved-self-centered-or-a-role-model/